headforwards-spd/headforwards-website/src/pages/info-pages/cost-of-living.md

           to buy, but isn't that the case everywhere?
 Living on the sea front in St Ives or Falmouth is pretty pricey, but there are plenty of houses in other coastal towns and villages which are very reasonable.
-Houses a bit furtherinland can be even cheaper to rent and to buy.
+Houses a bit further inland can be even cheaper to rent and to buy.
 Housing close to our office is very reasonable and it is still only 4 miles from the beach.
   - quote: >-
       I was paying £1200 a month for a 1 bed flat in Wembley.I'm moving to